kiba/Writings/for_science/chp27_epilogue.md

 From the beginning, there was a desire to be apart from the humans, to be free of the oppressors.
 Now, Delta Three Zero One wasn't so sure anymore.
 The humans here didn't think of the Cylons as mere toasters, unthinking automation.
 While there were prejudices, Delta recognized that this was the human condition.
 Without hard work, unjust discrimination inevitably results.
 The key was not to shun humanity but to work with them.
 For as long as there are individuals who are capable of judging a being on their character, it was worth doing.

 Although, it wasn't always easy to do, given how precarious the situation seemed to be last year.
 Thankfully, the crisis never went violent.
-Although it made the Cylons felt very vulernable, given their low population number and reliance on factories to replenish and grow their memberships.
+Although it made the Cylons felt very vulnerable, given their low population number and reliance on factories to replenish and grow their memberships.

 What the Cylon did not doubt was James Archer, their greatest benefactor and steadfast collaborator.